 Solar photovoltaic systems and battery storage

-Large-scale batteries can store energy generated from solar PV systems during the day, to use when the sun isn’t shining.
+Large-scale batteries can be connected to solar PV systems to store energy generated during the day that you can use when the sun isn’t shining.

-Using electricity generated by a solar PV system during daytime hours rather than drawing electricity from the grid is an effective way of lowering your electricity bills.
-To make the most of this benefit, try to align your electricity consumption - eg running laundry appliances, dishwashers, or heating and cooling - to times when your solar generation is highest.
+Using the electricity generated by a solar PV system during daytime hours means you don't need to buy as much electricity from the grid, which can help lower your electricity bills.
+Where possible, align your electricity consumption – eg running clothes washers, dishwashers, or heating and cooling – to times when your solar generation is highest, rather than running them at night when you have to buy electricity from the grid.

 Choosing and installing a solar PV system or battery